Current Pedal Obsession: J Rockett Boing Reverb.

 A great use of Boing is for adding a definable space to delays or ambient reverbs (that can leave the dry sounding too dry).
 Boing gives presence to the dry and helps fill out ambient effects so you can turn them down a bit and not overwhelm the mix.
 Boing’s beautiful, subtle swell can come through when it’s placed before the delay or ambient reverb.
 It works really well with vibrato and modulation effects.
 I often find myself wondering if the vibrato is enlivening Boing or Boing is enlivening the vibrato.
 It even gorgeously enhances built-in amp reverb.

 Boing is definitely a secret weapon.
-It enlivens your playing and cuts through the mix without stealing thunder.
+It adds a steely sheen, enlivens your playing and cuts through the mix without stealing thunder.
 It’s designed to bolster your axe without taking over the show.
 Boing is one of those pedals that you rely on for its subtle magic and may forget it’s there until you turn it off.
 It’s the spice you don’t notice until it’s left out of the recipe.

 For the spectators: Acutronics Digi-Log 2L module, 9v with internal battery, True Bypass, 60 mA.